• Skip to primary navigation

 Jump to Recipe

 A surefire way to get dinner on the table lickety-split is to prepare pasta.
-Forgo grabbing a jar of premade marinara sauce from the pantry and whip up a light and fresh spring pasta entrée instead.
-Pasta with Goat Cheese, Prosciutto, Asparagus and Peas pairs the first vegetables of spring with a light sauce flecked with crispy prosciutto.
+Skip grabbing a jar of premade marinara sauce from the pantry and whip up a light and fresh spring pasta entrée instead.
+Goat Cheese in Pasta with Prosciutto, Asparagus and Peas pairs the first vegetables of spring with a light sauce flecked with crispy prosciutto.

 Cooking pasta is simple.
 A few foolproof tips ensure perfect pasta every time.